Wildlife and Edible Gardening

 • Creation •

 My garden experience all started with landscaping on both commercial and domestic sites.
 This has given me insight into what works visually and structurally in gardens.
 It has also shown me how we can have a dramatic effect on the landscape we live in.
+Working as a gardener and learning about plants intimately I have come to realise what’s important and what a garden should offer.

 We endeavour to create the garden as sustainably as possible by sourcing local materials and using thrifty techniques.
 We support local nurseries, quarries and woodsman to realise our projects.
 It is also important for us to create the garden in a way that minimises the effort used in maintenance once the garden has established.
-This involves creating our own compost and harvesting rain water for example.

 • Care •

 We are offering regular maintenance work to help establish productive and fertile gardens that provide healthy organic food for your kitchen and habitat for wildlife.
 Depending on the size of the garden this can be on a weekly, fortnightly or monthly basis.
 All our gardening methods are organic and we take natural measures to prevent the use of nasty chemicals – we want to promote the life in your garden not inhibit it!
 We use no-dig gardening methods where possible as we believe in keeping the soil community and structure intact.
 I make my own bird & bat boxes, Bee houses and bug hotels.
-If you don’t like the sound of noisy machineries such as leaf blowers and hedge cutters and you reminisce about the good old days of the ‘clip clip’ on sunny afternoons, then we have traditional tools to get the job done.
+If you don’t like the sound of noisy machinery such as leaf blowers and hedge cutters and you reminisce about the good old days of the ‘clip clip’ on sunny afternoons, then we have traditional tools to get the job done.

 Last but not least.
 If you are interested, I want you to be actively involved in learning and caring for your garden yourself.
 After all, it’s you who is going to be harvesting the many rewards it has to offer.
 There will be many things to forage throughout the year and I will equip you with details on what to eat and when as well as other uses for plants you might be interested in using.
 A lot of plants are multifunctional and I can provide you with details on different uses such as medicinal qualities, insecticide, dye, fibre, essential oils, incense and more!